-HC-HY has partnered with Flamborough Connects (Flamborough Information & Community Services) to apply for funding to develop a “What’s Your Path” Hub.
+“What’s Your Path” Hub: In partnership with Flamborough Connects (Flamborough Information & Community Services) HC-HY has received an Ontario Trillium SEED Grant to develop a “What’s Your Path” Hub.
 The proposed new hub concept will assist youth in better understanding their skills & strengths, connect them to opportunities which will allow them to explore career paths (volunteering, co-op, internships, experiential learning), provide resources/information on all post-secondary pathways as well as up-to-date information on the job market and the economy to help them make informed decisions.
 Through mentors and partnerships, we will help youth navigate the choices and help them to better understand themselves and their potential, while building developmental assets and relationships.

 The hub will also host workshops and guest speakers to provide guidance on choosing a career, resume building, and building skills such as communication, organization, resilience, problem solving, etc. Regularly updated information will provide youth with a practical understanding of the economy.
 Centrally located and highly visible, the hub will be accessible to youth aged 12 – 24 and their families.
 This innovative approach will allow us to support youth from an early age, as they transition into high school, to after graduation and into their career.
 Working with youth to shape the “hub” will ensure we are responding to emerging issues that create barriers for youth including marginalized and newcomers, so they have the tools and support they need to succeed.